 The next morning we had to drive to Pune for the festival.
-It was like a six hour drive in a car hahah.
+It was like a six-hour drive in a car hahaha.
 I think it was supposed to be four, but it was way longer.
 Traffic, and such.
 At the time I don’t even realize, I was barely ever bored.
 I just looked out the window and listened to some music.

 February 10th – Dubai, United Arab Emirates

 The night we took the car back to Mumbai, and straight to the airport.
-Flight was at 5:00am or so, we were headed to Rio De Janeiro.
+The flight was at 5:00 am or so, we were headed to Rio De Janeiro.
 I was quite tired.
 I took time at the airport to clean myself, clean my teeth, and take some deep breathes and have water.
 Long story short we missed our connection and spent the night in Dubai.
-Diplo didn’t wanna hang until about midnight, so we walked around for a few hours, maybe until 3:30am – and then back to the hotel, hit the gym, and then to the airport to actually fly to Rio.
+Diplo didn’t wanna hang until about midnight, so we walked around for a few hours, maybe until 3:30 am – and then back to the hotel, hit the gym, and then to the airport to actually fly to Rio.

 February 11th – Rio De Janeiro, Brazil

 We got into Rio during the morning of honestly I don’t know what day.
 I gotta go back in and count these days.
 It gets so confusing.
-I lost track of what day it was, I just knew when time I would be working was, and that I needed to nap when possible.
+I lost track of what day it was, I just knew when the time I would be working was, and that I needed to nap when possible.
 That day I got some time to myself, which was good cause I need an hour to go regather myself.
 That night we went to a sambadrome.
-Live music and parades for about six hours, 1:00am – 6:00am.
-I can’t even begin to explain how crazy brazil is during Carnivale – a week or two long festival where people party everywhere, all the time.
+Live music and parades for about six hours, 1:00 am – 6:00 am.
+I can’t even begin to explain how crazy brazil is during Carnivale – a week or two long festivals where people party everywhere, all the time.
 Once again, photos do it more justice than I ever could.

 February 12th – Rio De Janeiro, Brazil

 We hoped in this van on the way back down, you can see the motorcycle we took on the way up, right out in front.
-The people in the van were from english speaking countries (I am not sure which) and they told me I look like a white suprematist.
+The people in the van were from English speaking countries (I am not sure which) and they told me I look like a white supremacist.
 I told them that isn’t a very nice thing to say.
 They said well you know, like a Nazi.
-I told them that also isn’t a very nice thing to say.
+I told them that it also isn’t a very nice thing to say.
 Haha.